Skip to content

 No one enjoys bad hair days, but then good hair days don’t happen on their own.
 You need to take care of your hair and health to ensure that you have more good hair days than bad ones.

-Genes play a major role in what kind of hair you will have.
-Just like male pattern baldness in the family affects generations of males within the family, even women are affected the same way.
+Genes play a significant role in what kind of hair you will have.
+Just like male pattern baldness in the family affects generations of males, it also affects women in the same way.

-For instance, if your parent or parents, both have a good head of hair then chances are so will you.
-In the same way, if your parents have fine hair, mostly so will you.
+For instance, if your parent or parents both have a good head of hair, then chances are so will you.
+Similarly, if your parents have fine hair, you are likely to have the same trait.

 No-Bad Hair-Days-Sirimiri